DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/connect-to-the-testcafe-server-over-https.md

 [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API),
 [ApplePaySession](https://developer.apple.com/documentation/apple_pay_on_the_web/applepaysession), or
 [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto))
 require secure origin.
 This means that the website should be served over the HTTPS protocol.
-If you run tests against pages with this kind of browser API in a regular way, they will fail with JavaScript errors.
+If you run tests against pages with this kind of browser API in a regular way, these tests fail with JavaScript errors.

 TestCafe allows you to connect to the proxy server over the HTTPS protocol to support secure origin testing.